đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 It's about driving private grocery stores out of business.

-That's what the public option.
+That's what the public option is.

 That's why it's such an apt comparison.

-There already exists Snap.
+There already exists SNAP.

 We already have EBT.